 Challenges Freshers Face In An Interview

 Whether you work for a start-up, a structured organization or for yourself, going digital is the need of the hour.
 All over the world people are consuming digital content every second of their lives, making India the world’s second largest internet population; and this will grow even further in the coming years.
-Digital media has transformed the phase of the marketing sector by being favoured by marketers all over.
-Even though most of us are still adapting to this changing environment, the youth is breathing the air of this versatile placement consultants, everyday.
-In this place of competition fresher are often suffering be it impressing with an appropriate resume or coping up with the new environment of the work place.
+Digital media has transformed the phase of the marketing sector by being favored by marketers all over.
+Even though most of us are still adapting to this changing environment, the youth is breathing the air of this versatile Placement Consultants, every day.
+In this place of competition, freshers are often suffering be it impressing with an appropriate resume or coping up with the new environment of the workplace.

 1. Require presentation skills:

 All professionals are expected to give presentations as part of their job.
 While some suffer from the fear of speaking in public, others lack the right way of doing so.
 Unintentionally, their job search suffers.
 Despite being shy, one can learn to present themselves with confidence with a little help from colleagues or peers, thus overcoming their fear.
 One should know the most common interview questions for any career change.